umr4nlp/umr-guidelines/guidelines.md

 <span id="2 (2a)" label="2 (2a)">\[2 (2a)\]</span>

 ```
-(p / possible-01
+(p/ possible-01
-   :ARG0 ( g / go-01
+   :ARG0 (g/ go-01
-            :ARG0 boy ))
+            :ARG0 (b/ boy
+	       :ref-number Singular)))
 ```
 <span id="2 (2b)" label="2 (2b)">\[2 (2b)\]</span>
 ```
-( g / go-01
+(g/ go-01
-    :ARG0 boy )
+    :ARG0 (b/ boy
+    	:ref-number Singular)
+    :aspect State
+    :modstr NeutAff)

 (s0/sentence
-  :modal (s0g :NEUT AUTH))
+  :modal (AUTH :NEUT s0g))

 ```

 * UMR adds a *scope* concept to represent the relative scope of quantifiers and negations.
 See [Part-3-1-5](#part-3-1-5-scope-for-quantification-and-negation) for details.
 * UMR allows the use of non-predicate-specific participant roles for languages that do not have *frame files* with lexicalized argument structure information.
 See [Part 3-2-1](#part-3-2-1-participant-roles) for details.
+To further accomodate languages with less advanced grammatical description or resource availability, other annotation domains are structured as *lattices*.
 * UMR adds *aspect* and *ref* attributes to the representation.
 See [Part 3-3-1](#part-3-3-1-aspect) and [Part 3-3-5](#part-3-3-5-ref) for details.

 [Back to Table of Contents](#toc)